 Hair removal procedures

 Between 70-80% of women with PCOS experience excessive hair growth on their face, back, chest, abdomen or thighs.
-Doctors may recommend hair removal procedures like waxing, electrolysis or laser hair removal to reduce this growth.
+Managing your weight, diet and activity level can decrease excessive hair growth linked to PCOS, but doctors may recommend hair removal procedures like waxing, electrolysis or laser hair removal to further reduce this growth.
 Most hair removal procedures are not recommended while pregnant, but there are no studies to indicate that procedures like electrolysis or laser are unsafe up to the point of conception.

 PCOS treatment if you hope to become pregnant